 A message from Supervisor Linda Puglisi to the Cortlandt Community,

 Sustainability is the promise to our children and grandchildren that they will inherit a tomorrow that is at least as good as today and hopefully better.
 Achieving this promise will call for the participation of each and every one of us.
 Our Town has a long-standing record of environmental stewardship exemplified by our leadership in protecting open space, natural resources, and smart growth practices.
-Click on Our Town is Getting Greener to learn more about past, present and future green initiatives.
 The Town Board and I are fully committed to this important effort and we look forward to your participation in becoming a sustainable community.

 Cortlandt Lunch & Learn Series The Lunch & Learn Series is organized by the Cortlandt Green Team with the purpose of learning together about ways to sustain the natural environment in our town.
 Events are held at Town Hall in the General Meeting Room.

 The Town of Cortlandt Earth Day celebration was a great success!
 The community picked up supplies to clean their neighborhoods; over 150 residents dropped off their e-waste at the Community Center and 50 children participated in the Earth Day poster contest.
 The Cortlandt Green Team picked 10 winners, who received awards and prizes at the Town board meeting on April 20th.
 Congratulations to all who participated!!

 It only takes your cell phone an hour or two to charge, so don't leave it plugged in overnight.

 As the days get hotter, close curtains to block out the sun and prevent it from heating up your home.

 Drive off as soon as you start your car's engine.
 Modern engines don't need much time to warm up, so idling creates unnecessary pollution and mechanical wear.